Chapter I: Rescue

 With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see the blue van of the SVSS parked outside.
 Smiling for the first time in what seemed like a century, she ran to her closet and got dressed, straining her ears for any continued conversation.

 "Fine, you may be right, but you will never find her!
 I will not give away that stupid little piece of shit up, not after all the trouble she's caused me!"

-Not wanting her wretched way of life be thrown into the spotlight, Claire started throwing things, jumping up and down, and shouting, screaming things like I'm up here!
-Behind the doors!
-She lost track of what she was saying for sure.
+Wanting her wretched way of life to be thrown into the spotlight, hoping for help, Claire started throwing things.
+She started jumping up and down, shouting; screaming things like I'm up here!
+Behind the door!
+She didn't know what she was saying for sure.
 She just knew she needed to get out and to do that, she needed to be heard.
 Warm tears coursed down her cheeks.

 With renewed vigour, she made as much noise as her small, skinny frame could possibly make.

 Just outside of the attic door, the social worker shoved Melthore aside.
 He stumbled, losing his balance and falling, smacking his head on the stone floors—with an almost sickening thunk.
 Flinching and making a note to call paramedics, she turned down the hall, finding herself beside a wall and the bathroom.
 Strangely enough, the child's voice seemed to be coming from above the wall.